Kurogiri-maker/bluegenie/README.md

 #### Components

+1. **AccountBox** Component : This Component displays a login page.

+2. **SubscribeBox** Component : This Component Displays a subscribe page.

-1. **Customers** Component : This Component displays a list of customers.
-This Component gets the data from a json file in assets folder
+3. **Quizpage** Component : This Component Displays a quiz.
+This Component gets its data from a data base.

-2. **CustomerDetails** Component : This Component Displays the details of the selected customer.
-This Component gets its data from a json file in assets folder as well.
-This Component is the Child Component of *Customers* Component
+4. **showScore** Component : This Component Displays the result .
+This Component gets its data fromthe component Quizpage.

 #### HTTP client